-The Company has not disclosed exact details of the remuneration of each individual Director as maintaining confidentiality on such matters is desirable in the overall interest of the business.
-Attracting and retaining capable professional are top priorities for the Group operating in a highly competitive industry.
+The Company has not disclosed exact details of the remuneration of each individual Director and key management personnel as maintaining confidentiality on such matters is desirable in the overall interest of the business.
+Attracting and retaining capable professionals are top priorities for the Group operating in a highly competitive industry.
+It is to be noted the breakdown in the level and mix of remunerations in percentage terms are, in and by itself, of significance and hence sufficiently transparent.